rmatouschekh/shakespeare_comedy_annotations/README.md

-# Annotations of Shakespeare's Comedies
+# Annotating Who Talks to Whom in Shakespeare's Comedies
 A corpus of Shakespeare's comedies annotated for who talks to whom and a processor which analyzes the data.
 Although the processor is currently designed to output information on women's speaking roles it can be adapted for other purposes.